bigchaindb/bigchaindb/docs/root/source/production-ready.md

 # Production-Ready?

 Depending on your use case, BigchainDB may or may not be production-ready.
 You should ask your service provider.
+If you want to go live (into production) with BigchainDB, please consult with your service provider.

+Note: BigchainDB has an open source license with a "no warranty" section that is typical of open source licenses.
+This is standard in the software industry.
+For example, the Linux kernel is used in production by billions of machines even though its license includes a "no warranty" section.
+Warranties are usually provided above the level of the software license, by service providers.